Executive Leadership Training for Women in Senior Management

 We believe that women can be given important communication tools to enable them to overcome these hurdles and build their profiles within the work place.
 Women can be as effective and successful as men but they may not always seem this way to their male colleagues.

-This one-day programme is aimed at women at the top of their game in the public and private sector - industry and corporate - who are ready to move up to board level positions.
+We provide coaching aimed at women at the top of their game in the public and private sector - industry and corporate - who are ready to move up to board level positions.

-Working with an experienced media trainer and a voice and communication coach, participants will learn the skills and the language needed to maximise their authority, increase their profile and confidence and harness their personal and positional power.
+Participants will learn the skills and the language needed to maximise their authority, increase their profile and confidence and harness their personal and positional power.

-Drawing on the latest research into women’s behavioural preferences, the programme provides insight and practical experience in building credibility, resilience and dynamism.
+Drawing on the latest research into women’s behavioural preferences, this programme provides insight and practical experience in building credibility, resilience and dynamism.
 This will include techniques for communicating inspirational as well as difficult messages, dealing with the media, with direct reports and with colleagues.

 In one to one coaching participants focus on areas they feel are a block to visible leadership skills.
 This is a chance to move beyond language to concentrate on the voice, physicality and psychology in order to give the best of you in any given scenario.